Top Benefits of Community Living for Elderly: Enhance Well-being and Social Connection

 Senior cohousing communities, consisting of shared spaces and private living quarters, are designed to foster social engagement among older adults.
 As of 2019, there were more than 295 senior cohousing communities in the United States, highlighting a growing trend.

-Lifestyle preferences and needs play a significant role in choosing the right type of community, with most communities having various options available to cater to different levels of support and social interaction.
+Lifestyle preferences and needs play a significant role in choosing the right type of co-housing community, with most communities having various options available to cater to different levels of support and social interaction.

 Types of Senior Living Communities